lbugnion/ms-glossary/templates/topic-template.md

 Today's word of the day is an abbreviation: ABBREVIATION

 > For abbreviations, also mention the full expression in the intro and show phonetics too.

+> Leave the next line as the last line of the topic file.

+*Last modified: <!-- DATETIME -->*